saurami/webengg/README.md

 + [Hacker News][2]

-## Additional Reading

-+ [Web Architecture 101][3] from the Storyblocks Product & Engineering blog

-+ [Introduction to architecting systems for scale][4] by Will Larson

 ## HTTP from the Terminal

-`HTTPie` is a command-line HTTP client that is primarily used for accessing web APIs from the terminal.
-This is another alternative for a web browser, which is a graphical HTTP client.
-Commands are precise and repeatable as they are executed from a shell.
+[HTTPie][5] is a command-line HTTP client that is primarily used for accessing web APIs.
+This is an alternative to using a web browser, which is a graphical HTTP client.
+The former has advantages because commands are precise and repeatable.

 #### Getting Started

-+ Install [HTTPie][5]
++ Install HTTPie

-+ Ensure that [https://catalog.fullerton.edu/][6] webpage can be retrieved using `httpie`
++ Ensure that CSUF's [course catalog][6] webpage can be retrieved using HTTPie

   `http GET https://catalog.fullerton.edu/`

-#### Next Steps
+#### Exercise

 + Using the browser's [Page Inspector][7] and / or [Network Monitor][8] find "Catalog Search"